OlivaVe/project1_team7/README.md

 Question 2: How do different disasters occur in different world regions recently?
 Git branch: karen_script.py, file name: Question #2.ipynb

 Question 3: Is there a correlation between all the data?
-Git branch: oliva_script.py, fiel name: Question #3.ipynb
+Git branch: oliva_script.py, file name: Question #3.ipynb

 Question 4: What happened to the number of deaths and number of disasters over the years?
 How can we explain it?
 Git branch: pedro_script, file name: Question #4.ipynb